peds24/cse15l-lab-reports/lab-report-2.md

 #### Symptom
 ![ouput3](output3.png)
-**There is no error in compilation, yet this input is invalid and the code should be able to catch that.
-What we are texting are links in .md files so the example passed here** `[link]          (link.html)` **has the incorrect formatting so it would not be a valid link.
-The code should identify thi serror and not parse it, as its not a valid input.**
+>There is no error in compilation, yet this input is invalid and the code should be able to catch that.
+What we are texting are links in .md files so the example passed here** `[link]          (link.html)` has the incorrect formatting so it would not be a valid link.
+The code should identify thi serror and not parse it, as its not a valid input.

-#### Explination
+#### Explanation
 *Write 2-3 sentences describing the relationship between the bug, the symptom, and the failure-inducing input.*